ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/viewer/configuration.md

 # Viewer: Configuration

-The OHIF Viewer Platform strives to be highly configurable and extensible.
+The Cure Assist Platform strives to be highly configurable and extensible.
 This makes it easier for our community members to keep their "secret sauce" private, and incentivises contributions back to the platform.
 The `@ohif/viewer` project of the platform is the lynchpin that combines everything to create our